Rolling Sands

 The Shrub State is supported by empirical data and is defined by one plant community phase.

 The Reference Grassland State ecosystem has been driven beyond the limits of ecological resilience and has crossed a threshold into the Shrub State.
 The designation of the Shrub State denotes changes in plant species composition.
-This change in plant species affects the hydrology, erosion potential, forage production, and wildlife habitat.
+This change in plant species negatively affects hydrology, forage production, and wildlife habitat, and increases erosion potential.
 Understory plants may be negatively affected by shrubs reducing the availability of light, soil moisture, and soil nutrients.
 As the size and density of shrubs increase, the cover and productivity of understory plants decrease.
 Desirable forage grasses are often the most severely reduced (Eddleman, 1983).
-As the vegetative cover changes from grasses to shrubs, a greater proportion of precipitation leaves rangeland via evaporation; therefore, less precipitation is available for producing herbaceous forage or for deep drainage or runoff (Thurow and Hester, 1997).
+As the vegetative cover changes from grasses to shrubs, more precipitation is lost via evaporation; therefore, less precipitation is available for producing herbaceous forage or for deep drainage or runoff (Thurow and Hester, 1997).

-As establishment of shrubs increase, fine-fuel loads decrease.
-When the shrubs increase to greater than 30 percent canopy, the processes and functions that are inherent to this state's resiliency, become active and dominate over a grassland state.
-Prescribed fire can become an ineffective tool to eradicate or decrease the shrubs due to the lack of fine fuel loads.
+As shrubs increase, fine-fuel loads decrease.
+When shrub canopy increases to greater than 30 percent, significant biotic and soil changes have negatively impacted energy flow and the nutrient and hydrologic cycles.
+The processes and functions have shifted to favor the Shrubland State.
+Prescribed fire may become an ineffective tool to eradicate or decrease the shrubs due to the lack of fine fuel loads.

 Submodel